DarkWebTourGuide/Metron/README.md

 - Routes are handled via Express and can be modified in the routes folder
 - Static files including styles, js, and media must be added to the public folder.
-- Metron utilizes EJS to markup HTML in Javascript on the server side.
+- Utilizes EJS to markup HTML in Javascript on the server side.
 - Any HTML files must be converted into .ejs files.

 ## Features